Aditya664/Animated-splash-screen./README.md

 Give a ⭐️ if you like this project!
 DEV Community – A constructive and inclusive social network for software developers.
 With you every step of your journey.

-Built on Forem — the open source software that powers DEV and other inclusive communities.

-Made with love and Ruby on Rails.
-DEV Community © 2016 - 2021.